Cajivah/streamacho/server/README.md

 #### API

+Currently running at port 8090, no profiles provided.

 Login is handled with appropriate filters, but unfortunately Swagger is not aware of it.
-One can handle login with POST <application base>/api/login {username: string.required, password: string.required}
+One can handle login with POST <application base>/api/login Content-Type: application/x-www-form-urlencoded {username: string.required, password: string.required}

+The rest of provided endpoints can be found usign swagger

 #### Swagger